-- Devices operated in violation of this rule, or for any illegal purpose, shall be confiscated, and not returned until, where appropriate, parent(s) /guardian(s) conference has been held. - Cell phone devices may not be used during any part of the instructional period including hallways and workrooms. - Phones must be turned off and out of sight during the instructional period. - Students may access phones before/after school, during passing time, and lunch. - Students must have permission from the classroom teacher to listen to music on their chromebook. - If a student refuses to give their electronic device to a staff member upon request is subject to disciplinary action up to and including suspension from school.
+Any device operated in violation of this rule, or for any illegal purpose, shall be confiscated, and not returned until, where appropriate, parent(s)/guardian(s) conference has been held.
+If a student refuses to surrender their electronic device when requested by a staff member, they may be subject to disciplinary action, up to and including suspension from school.